 When you’re not using pectin, you definitely want to try to be using some unripe fruit, about 1/4 of the fruit that you are using, as unripe fruit has more pectin and will help to give a firmer set.
 If you have a fruit with high enough pectin in it, such as apples, blackberries, crab apples, cranberries, gooseberries, grapes, plums, red currants or quinces, you can easily make a jam with no added pectin.
 Basically just mash the fruit, and measure the mashed fruit: add an equal amount of sugar, and simmer, stirring frequently, until it thickens into a jam.
 (Remember, it will thicken even more when removed from the heat and allow to cool.)

-If you want to swap in honey for some of the sugar, swap no more than 1/4 of the sugar for honey -- honey’s more pronounced taste can make your Jam taste less like the fruit it is made from, and too much honey will inhibit the jam from setting because it does add additional liquid.
+If you want to swap in honey for some of the sugar, swap no more than 1/4 of the sugar for honey — honey’s more pronounced taste can make your jam taste less like the fruit it is made from, and too much honey will inhibit the jam from setting because it does add additional liquid.

 Don’t double a jam recipe, unless the commercial pectin you are using clearly says it is okay to.
 It’s much harder to get it to boil properly; and can affect how it sets.
 The cooking pot should be half full.